We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Serious Eats / Taylor Murray

-Most carbon steel pans have very similar handles—often an angled, 1-inch-wide bar of steel—which you can grip with a kitchen towel or oven mitt when maneuvering the pan.
+Most carbon steel pans have very similar handles—often an angled, one-inch-wide bar of steel—which you can grip with a kitchen towel or oven mitt when maneuvering the pan.
 We preferred handles with rounded edges over ones with sharp, right angles in terms of comfort.
 The length can vary, but a good middle ground is between seven and nine inches long.
 Too short and your hand ends up too close to the flame and too long and it becomes awkward to handle.

 Can we say both?
-Both options are durable, fantastic at heat retention, and, with proper seasoning, can be virtually nonstick.
-The differences are few, but the big one is that cast iron is heavier.
-While we do have lightweight picks in our cast iron skillet review, the lightest from Lancaster is still a pound heavier than the Mauviel carbon steel skillet.
-As such, carbon steel skillets tend to be more maneuverable and make it easy to toss your food like a chef.
-Carbon steel is also a wee bit more nonstick than most cast iron skillets.
-As executive director Daniel Gritzer wrote in this piece, "It's stamped or spun from sheets of metal, not cast like cast iron, which gives it a smooth surface similar to vintage cast iron.
-This also means that a perfectly seasoned carbon steel pan will have better nonstick properties than a perfectly seasoned modern cast iron pan."
+Both options are durable, have fantastic heat retention, and, with proper seasoning, can be virtually nonstick.
+The differences are few, but cast iron is heavier.
+While we have lightweight picks in our cast iron skillet review, the lightest from Lancaster is still a pound heavier than the Mauviel carbon steel pan.
+As such, carbon steel pans make it easy to toss your food like a chef.

 A carbon steel skillet with labels showing attributes lightweight, sloped edges, rounded handle, 2-inch deep sides